Remembering early talkie & B Western actress Marion Shilling

 ‘Cyrano de Bergerac’ producer René Cleitman

-Following early 1930s Western actress Marion Shilling, here's another brief obit: producer René Cleitman, whose credits include the Jean-Paul Rappeneau-directed Cyrano de Bergerac, died at a Paris hospital on Dec.
-14. He was 64.
+Following early 1930s Western actress Marion Shilling, here’s another brief obit: producer René Cleitman, whose credits include the Jean-Paul Rappeneau-directed Cyrano de Bergerac, died at age 64 on Dec.
+14 at a Paris hospital.

-Cleitman produced more than 20 feature films, but in terms of international popularity Cyrano de Bergerac (1990) was his most notable effort.
-The period piece stars Best Actor Academy Award nominee Gérard Depardieu, Anne Brochet, and Vincent Perez.
+Cleitman produced more than 20 features, but in terms of international popularity the 1990 version of Cyrano de Bergerac was his most notable effort.
+The period piece based on Edmond Rostand’s 1897 play stars Best Actor Academy Award nominee Gérard Depardieu in the title role, plus Anne Brochet and Vincent Perez.

 Other René Cleitman film credits in various producing capacities include the following:

-- The old-fashionably romantic The Horseman on the Roof / Le Hussard sur le toit (1995), with Juliette Binoche and Olivier Martinez.
+- The old-fashionably romantic The Horseman on the Roof / Le Hussard sur le toit (1995), a Prix César nominee starring Juliette Binoche and Olivier Martinez as the dashing title character.

-René Cleitman's last film, Jérôme Bonnell's Les yeux clairs (“Light Eyes”), is scheduled for a March 2005 release.
+Cleitman’s last film, Jérôme Bonnell’s Les yeux clairs (“Light Eyes”), featuring Nathalie Boutefeu, Marc Citti, and veteran Paulette Dubost (Hôtel du Nord, The Rules of the Game), is scheduled for a March 2005 release.

 Images of early Western actress Marion Shilling: Publicity shots ca. 1930.